Reminder a new CPD framework will be launching in 2026 click here for further details.

 • those who are on long term sick or may currently be non-practising for other compassionate reasons.

 In these circumstances we would ask that members keep up to date at least informally and that they consider their learning and development needs prior to returning so that they are ready and competent to return to work when able to do so.
-Members who feel that they may have difficulty in meeting the requirements should contact us as soon as possible Our Frequently Asked Questions may also help.
+Members who feel that they may have difficulty in meeting the requirements should contact us as soon as possible.
+Our Frequently Asked Questions may also help.

-Formal CPD
+Structured CPD

-Informal CPD
+Unstructured CPD

 Activities that do not count as CPD